Isaacm23/Unit-12-MySQL-Homework-Employee-Tracker/readme.md

 ## INSTALLATION
 Node.js, MySql, and Visual Studios
 ## USAGE
-With the use of node.js, Mysql visual studio, this application can be used as a note taker.
+With the use of node.js, Mysql visual studio, this application can be used as a employee tracker.
 ## SUPPORT
 we all need help once in awhile